 Policy Pathways to Harness AI for Development

 This project aims at building a framework of enabling policies for emerging and developing countries to harness artificial intelligence for their development objectives while mitigating important risks.

-The Future Society is launching with the World Bank’s Digital Development Partnership (DDP) a new global research & advisory project about policy and regulatory approaches for harnessing responsible artificial intelligence for a broad range of countries beyond those leading in AI today.
+The Future Society launched with the World Bank’s Digital Development Partnership (DDP) a new global research & advisory project about policy and regulatory approaches for harnessing responsible artificial intelligence for a broad range of countries beyond those leading in AI today.

 The pace and magnitude of the digital revolution suggest that developing countries cannot afford to lag behind in leveraging AI.
 Furthermore, AI and digital technologies offer developing areas significant opportunities and risks in a ‘more to gain, more to lose’ paradigm.
 Countries can harness AI to address pressing social and economic problems.
 However, AI can also exacerbate inequality, concentration and control risks presented by digital technologies.
 This project aims at building a framework of ‘enabling’ policies for emerging and developing countries to build and harness artificial intelligence for their development objectives while mitigating important risks.

 The project analyzes numerous countries’ AI strategies and applications to identify emerging policies and practices.
 It identifies policy recommendations for countries to harness safe and ethical AI based on their levels of AI and digital maturity.
 Specifically, it builds a framework of policy approaches that can be applied in a flexible and agile way, building on existing work within and outside The Future Society and The World Bank.